How to Check For WordPress Plugin Conflicts and How to Deal With Them

 When your theme or plugin breaks or an error appears at the top

-As you face this situation, but your WordPress is indeed running and easily accessible than here are some steps that you must take.
-These steps are particularly necessary if anything on your site breaks just like that.
+Are you facing this situation, but your WordPress is running and easily accessible?
+Then here are some steps that you must take.
+Nonetheless, these steps are necessary if anything on your site breaks just like that.

 When you suffer from a white screen of death